BrundaBR/history-search/read.md

 Requirments
 1.javascript to make it apppealing
-2.beautiful soup to scrape
+2.selenium to go to wiki and in search bar add keyword +history 3.beautiful soup to scrape
-3.html and css